 To summarize, Enron asks the Commission to recognize that California’s leaders, and no one else, transformed the state’s power supply shortage into the state’s ongoing financial hemorrhaging.
 Any decision by this Commission as regards California’s refund claim must recognize that California’s problems were inflicted, not by suppliers (especially power marketers such as Enron who were simply price takers), but rather by its political leaders.
 The Commission should treat the demand now made by those leaders just as it would treat anyone who demanded a service that the Commission regulates but is unwilling to pay for it.
-That last minute, spot market prices are higher than the prices for purchases made well in advance of delivery is not evidence of price gouging or an exercise of market power.
+That last minute, spot market prices are higher than the prices for purchases made well in advance of delivery is not evidence of price gouging [reasonable people may disagree on the gouging statement – I would take it out or re-phrase]or an undue exercise of market power[reasonable people may say it is market power – but we would say the law prohibits exercise of “undue” market power].
 Anyone who buys a plane ticket the day of departure knows the premium paid for not planning in advance.

 B. Defiance of the Commission’s Lawful Orders Has Significantly Contributed to California's Financial Debacle — One of the key problems is the activist role the state continues to play in the wholesale market, especially in its clear disregard for the Commission’s order to establish an independent CAISO.
 Unless and until the Commission enforces its earlier order to implement a fair and impartial Board of Directors, there can be no lasting resolution of the problems that beset the California power industry.
 The Commission found in earlier orders a multitude of structural problems inherent in the current system and rules.
 California has largely ignored the structural fixes ordered by the Commission.
 Enron has offered comment after comment about how to repair the CAISO so that a workably competitive market results.
 The Commission must enforce the market structure changes already ordered.
 There is no longer time for delay.
 The earlier notion of “cooperative federalism” has long ceased to work.
 Instead, the structure in California needs to be changed . . . and this Commission must find the courage to do it.
 If this Commission continues to buy the argument of California’s politicians that this is someone else’s fault, the real victims – the California consumers – will continue to suffer.
 Now is not the time for political expediency; now is the time for real solutions.
 [MORE TO BE ADDED ON GOVERNANCE, UNDERSCHEDULING PENALTY AND 4/26 ORDER TO SET UP REAL-TIME BIDDING PROGRAM]